OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 Setting up an Optimization Problem
 ----------------------------------

-The final step is the creation of a top level assembly which defines the problem using DrivingSim and the vehicle assembly.
+The final step is the creation of a top-level assembly which defines the problem using DrivingSim and the vehicle assembly.
 The first problem we would like to solve is a single objective optimization problem where we adjust some subset of the design variables to minimize the 0-60 acceleration time.
 The chosen design variables are the bore and spark angle; the optimal value of the first variable should be quite intuitive (i.e., larger bore means faster acceleration), but the second variable cannot be optimized by mere inspection.

-The optimization will be handled by CONMIN, which is a gradient based algorithm written in FORTRAN, and developed at NASA in the 1970s.
+The optimization will be handled by CONMIN, which is a gradient-based algorithm written in FORTRAN and developed at NASA in the 1970s.
 The source code is in the public domain, and a Python wrapped CONMIN component has been included in the OpenMDAO standard library.

-In openMDAO, the top level assembly is always derived from Assembly.
+In openMDAO, the top-level assembly is always derived from Assembly.
 In engine_optimization.py, the class EngineOptimization was created and a SimVehicle and CONMINdriver were instantiated:

 .. _Code9: